wostzone/thingview/src/data/protocolbinding/ProtocolBinding-README.md

 Some of the challenges that the approach brings are:

-1. The security of devices will vary greatly.
-Which devices are secure and which ones are easily hacked?

-2. For each interaction (property, event, action) consumers must traverse the hierarchy to determine the form to be used that defines the operation.
+1. For each interaction (property, event, action) consumers must traverse the hierarchy to determine the form to be used that defines the operation.

-3. When multiple protocols are defined for the same operation, a decision for which protocol to use must be made.
+2. When multiple protocols are defined for the same operation, a decision for which protocol to use must be made.

-4. A connection must be established to the endpoint before the operation can take place.
+3. A connection must be established to the endpoint before the operation can take place.
 Connections must be pooled for acceptable performance.
 For HTTP this is less of an issue (apart from certificate/trust/auth) but for protocols like mqtt these connections must be managed separately.

-5. The credentials to establish a connection must be known before a connection can be established.
+4. The credentials to establish a connection must be known before a connection can be established.
 How to determine which credentials are to be used?
 How to know which certificates to trust?

-6. If credentials are not available, the operation should not be available to consumers.
+5. If credentials are not available, the operation should not be available to consumers.
 How to know this ahead of time?

-7. How to consumers manage access control if each device implements their own method?
+6. How to consumers manage access control if each device implements their own method?

 ### The WoST Hub Approach